TypeOfPrototype/NotAnotherYTDLgui/README.md

 ## Packaging
 from the project folder ensure ffmpeg subfolder has unpacked ffmpeg binaries

-pyinstaller NotAnotherYTDLgui.py --add-binary="ffmpeg/*;ffmpeg" --onefile
+pyinstaller NotAnotherYTDLgui.py --add-binary="ffmpeg/*;ffmpeg" --onefile  (Windows)
+pyinstaller NotAnotherYTDLgui.py --add-binary="ffmpeg/*:ffmpeg" --onefile  (Linux)  (That Colon/Semi Colon...)

-This will produce a single binary to use depending on your OS (Currently tested on windows only...)
+This will produce a single binary to use depending on your OS (Currently tested on Windows & Ubuntu)